conuko/tasks-and-goals/README.md

 4. Client Side Form Validation with [yup](https://github.com/jquense/yup) and [React Hook Form](https://react-hook-form.com/).

 ## Architecture

 ![Flow Chart FE, BE, DB](https://user-images.githubusercontent.com/50672977/166143979-b46d53dc-c5a2-4188-9867-ac67b5eebc19.png)

+## Repository Architecture

+- The Repository Architecture follows loosely the Tao of React approach by Alex Kondov [Tao of React](https://www.taoofreact.com/)
+- The Repository Architecture is divided into three main parts:
+  1. The reusable components which can be found in `/src/components`.
+  - The reusable components are divided into two parts:
+    - The reusable components which are used in multiple places.
+    - The reusable components which contain different aspects of the site's structural layout (e.g. navigation bar, footer, etc.).
+  2. The pages which can be found in `/src/pages`.
+  3. The styles which can be found in `/src/styles`.
+  - The Sass styling of the application is structured in 7-1 architecture pattern.
+- Furthermore there are `/src/assets` which contains the images, `/__tests__` which contains the tests for the frontend, and `/src/test` and `/src/utils` which contain the test helper files for the configuration for Vitest with Jest and React Testing Library.

 ## Usage